Why do I get Panic Attacks? What is Anxiety?

 The symptoms of Panic Attacks can make you feel you are ill or even dying

-Any or all of the symptoms of anxiety may be experienced during a panic attack and some sufferers also interpret these very unpleasant sensations as being a sign of serious physical problems such as heart attack, choking or being unable to breathe.
-This in turn worsens the anxiety (these thoughts are also frightening so the body produces even more adrenalin because the body thinks this will help you) so it becomes a downwards spiral.
+Any or all of the symptoms of anxiety may be experienced during a panic attack.
+Some sufferers also interpret these very unpleasant sensations as being a sign of serious physical problems.
+You might think you can’t breathe or are having a heart attack.
+Or that you’re choking or can’t breathe.
+This in turn worsens the anxiety.
+That’s because these thoughts are also frightening so the body produces even more adrenalin to try and help!
+So it becomes a downwards spiral.